Chitrank-Dixit/Important-Programmes/README.md

 On-Python
 =========

-This is the Python Components consisting of the Prime e book and programmes of Python.
+This is the My Python Repository ranging Implementation from Fundamental Algorithm to Artificial Intelligence and Swarm Intelligence.